sebsto/amplify-ios-getting-started/04_add_authentication.md

 2. Add an authentication hub listener

     To track the changes of authentication status, we add code to subscribe to Authentication events sent by Amplify.
-We initilaize the Hub in the `Backend.init()` method.
+We initialize the Hub in the `Backend.init()` method.

     When an authentication event is received, we call the `updateUserData()` method.
-This methods keeps the `UserData` object in sync.
-The `UserData.isSignedIn` property on is `@Published`, it means the user interface will refresh automatically when the value changes.
+This method keeps the `UserData` object in sync.
+The `UserData.isSignedIn` property is `@Published`, it means the user interface is automatically refreshed when the value changes.

-    In `Backend.init()`, **add the following code**:
+    In `Backend.init()`, **add the following code** after Amplify's initialization:

     ```Swift
     // in private init() function